-Keystone Education Yields Success (KEYS) supports students who receive Temporary Assistance for Needy Families (TANF) in pursuing postsecondary education.
-Students enrolled in the program have the opportunity to meet regularly with program staff who help them address barriers to completion of their educational goals.
+Keystone Education Yields Success (KEYS) is designed to assist students who receive Temporary Assistance for Needy Families (TANF) and Supplemental Nutritional Assistance Program (SNAP) support in their pursuit of postsecondary education.
+Students enrolled in the program have the opportunity to meet regularly with program staff that helps them address barriers to completion of their educational goals.
 Students are connected with appropriate support services both in and outside the College.
 Academic performance is monitored and students are referred to needed services such as tutoring, advising, and career and personal counseling.
 In addition, KEYS can assist students in accessing benefits and services through the County Assistance Office and other community agencies.

 KEYS is funded by the Pennsylvania Department of Public Welfare.
-Eligible students who are interested in enrolling in KEYS should contact their caseworker for referral or the KEYS office at 215-751-8503.
+Eligible students who are interested in enrolling in KEYS should contact their caseworker at their assigned County Assistance Office (CAO) for referral or the KEYS office at 215-751-8503.